JOY'S WORLD MUSIC BIO

 "You radiate warmth and love and make others feel so comfortable.
 Thank you for being your beautiful soulful self.
 You are a precious being."

-- Debbie Friedman, acclaimed singer, composer
+- Debbie Friedman, liturgical singer, composer

 .